Darwinnn/smart_heater/README.md

 # smart_heater

-A web (wifi) controlled MicroPython home heater
+I hacked a home heater with NudeMCU (esp8266 wifi board) and made it IoT compatible.